Wednesday Sector Leaders: Technology & Communications, Services

-Looking at the sectors faring best as of midday Wednesday, shares of Technology & Communications companies are outperforming other sectors, up 0.9%.
-Within the sector, Zebra Technologies Corp.
-(Symbol: ZBRA) and Epam Systems, Inc. (Symbol: EPAM) are two large stocks leading the way, showing a gain of 5.0% and 3.6%, respectively.
-Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is up 0.8% on the day, and down 22.23% year-to-date.
-Zebra Technologies Corp., meanwhile, is down 53.95% year-to-date, and Epam Systems, Inc., is down 47.11% year-to-date.
-Combined, ZBRA and EPAM make up approximately 0.4% of the underlying holdings of XLK.
+The best performing sector as of midday Wednesday is the Technology & Communications sector, up 2.0%.
+Within that group, Epam Systems, Inc. (Symbol: EPAM) and Ceridian HCM Holding Inc (Symbol: CDAY) are two of the day's stand-outs, showing a gain of 7.5% and 5.7%, respectively.
+Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is up 2.6% on the day, and down 23.07% year-to-date.
+Epam Systems, Inc., meanwhile, is down 44.71% year-to-date, and Ceridian HCM Holding Inc, is down 35.15% year-to-date.
+Combined, EPAM and CDAY make up approximately 0.4% of the underlying holdings of XLK.

-The next best performing sector is the Services sector, higher by 0.8%.
-Among large Services stocks, Warner Bros Discovery Inc (Symbol: WBD) and Target Corp (Symbol: TGT) are the most notable, showing a gain of 4.6% and 3.7%, respectively.
-One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is up 1.1% in midday trading, and down 25.94% on a year-to-date basis.
-Warner Bros Discovery Inc, meanwhile, is down 52.02% year-to-date, and Target Corp, is down 27.54% year-to-date.
-Combined, WBD and TGT make up approximately 2.3% of the underlying holdings of IYC.
+The next best performing sector is the Services sector, up 1.4%.
+Among large Services stocks, Netflix Inc (Symbol: NFLX) and Match Group Inc (Symbol: MTCH) are the most notable, showing a gain of 6.6% and 6.6%, respectively.
+One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is up 1.8% in midday trading, and down 25.39% on a year-to-date basis.
+Netflix Inc, meanwhile, is down 50.27% year-to-date, and Match Group Inc, is down 62.22% year-to-date.
+NFLX makes up approximately 2.8% of the underlying holdings of IYC.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: